kin14270476/higher-or-lower/documentation.md

 #include <time.h>
 ```
 ###### Brackets
+* Curly brackets should be inline with each other
-* Curly brackets should appear in the line below if statement or the while loop.
+* Curly Brackets should appear below the if or while statements and it must have the same indentation as the statement.
 ``` c++
 while (!((HOL == "higher") || (HOL == "lower"))) //This loop forces HOL to be higher or lower and if not will ask the user to reinput the variable.
 {